top of page

 What shapes my work

-My work thrives where mind and art intertwine, where intuition meets insight, and the rhythms of the corporate world brush against quiet magick.
-Guided by a pagan, nature-based perspective, I honour the cycles, symbols, and subtle teachings of the natural world.
-The Wheel of the Year, archetypes, and these patterns shape the way I write, create, and explore ideas.
+My work emerges where psyche and art intertwine, where intuition meets insight, and the rhythms of corporate life collide with archetypal patterns.
+From a nature-based perspective, I honor cycles, transitions, and the symbolic structures that run through both the natural world and urban life.
+The Wheel of the Year, archetypes, and recurring narratives shape the way I write, create, and explore meaning.

 Symbols are my language.
-They help reveal what we lose in a hyper-logical world and what becomes possible when we reconnect with myth, metaphor, and the intuitive mind.
+They reveal what can easily be lost in a hyper-logical world — and open spaces where myth, metaphor, and psychological empowerment come together.

-But my work isn’t all sunbeams and spell jars.
-I’m equally drawn to questioning power structures — the ones hidden in society, in corporate culture, in patriarchy, and yes, even in spirituality.
-I explore where magick liberates us and where it has been used to constrain us.
-I write about feminism, identity, autonomy, and the psychological undercurrents that still shape our modern lives.
+Yet my work doesn’t stop at the aesthetic.
+I question power structures — in society, the corporate world, the patriarchy, and even within spirituality.
+I explore where magic liberates and where it has been used to constrain.
+I write about feminism, identity, autonomy, and the psychological currents that continue to shape our modern lives.

 Who is she?

-Hi, I’m Nicole — a Swiss-based creative rebel, corporate human-whisperer by day and unapologetic Urban Mystic by night.
-Yes, I’m trained in psychology, counselling, and mental well-being; yes, I adore science, evidence, and the beautiful complexity of the human brain.
-But after years of trying to fit in, I learned that embracing every intuitive, brilliant, chaotic part of myself is where the real magic happens.
+Hi, I’m Nicole — a creative rebel living in Switzerland, a corporate human-whisperer by day, and an unapologetic Urban Mystic by night.
+Yes, I’m trained in psychology, counseling, and human behavior; yes, I love science, evidence, and the astonishing complexity of the human brain.
+And at some point, I realized: the most fascinating spaces don’t exist between opposites—they exist at their intersections.

 Art that Stirs Something